Staking smart contract

 A new folder, called output

 was created, which contains the compiled contract code.
 More on this is used later.
-For now, let's continue.

-Your first lines of Rust
+First lines of Rust

 function, right?